BEVOLINK/Barcode-Scanner/README.md

 -  RF 433 MHz Wireless Scanner
 -  Bluetooth Wireless Scanner

+## Configure SPP mode for Barcode Scanner
+Scan "%%BT_SPP" command by the device, then it work on SPP mode.

 ## Android SDK
 The SDK and sample work for Bluetooth Wireless Scanner， It demonstrates how to code in Android device for the barcode scanner.